WhoDis-MaName/Capstone-Team14/README.md

 Weighted overlap = W1 + W2, where W1 is the weight of class 1, W2 is the weight of class 2.

 Minimize based on weighted overlap.
+Additionally, minimize number of changes to the input schedule (lower priority).